Hospital of St Cross: Charitable work

 The Hospital still provides accommodation for a total of 25 elderly men, known as "The Brothers", under the care of "The Master".
-They belong to either of two charitable foundations: those belonging to the Order of the Hospital of St Cross (founded around 1132) wear black trencher hats and black robes with a silver badge in the shape of a Jerusalem cross, while those belonging to the Order of Noble Poverty (founded in 1445) wear claret trencher hats and claret robes with a silver cardinal's badge in memory of Cardinal Beaufort.
+They belong to either of two charitable foundations: those belonging to the Order of the Hospital of St Cross (founded around 1132) wear black trencher hats and black robes with a silver badge in the shape of a cross potent, while those belonging to the Order of Noble Poverty (founded in 1445) wear claret trencher hats and claret robes with a silver cardinal's badge in memory of Cardinal Beaufort.
 They are often referred to as the "Black Brothers" and the "Red Brothers".
 Brothers must be single, widowed or divorced, and over 60 years of age.
 Preference is given to those in most need.
-They are expected to wear their robes and attend daily morning prayers in the Church.
+They are expected to wear their robes and attend daily morning prayers (Matins) in the Chapel.

 The Hospital continues an ancient tradition in the "Wayfarer's Dole", which consists of a small horn cup of ale and a piece of bread.
 The dole was started by a Cluniac monk and can be obtained by anyone who asks at the Porter's Lodge.

 Media

-The Hospital was used in the filming of The Day of the Triffids, and in the BBC adaptation of Wolf Hall.
+The hospital was used in the filming of The Day of the Triffids, and in the BBC adaptation of Wolf Hall.
 It was also featured on Songs of Praise.

 Masters of the Hospital

+List of Priests - Masters of the Hospital of St Cross: